People

 Feedback

 ‘Thank you for your help in this multi track trial.
 The outcome was an unconditional victory, and the clients were very impressed with your performance.
 As they put it: ‘we believe you all could not have fought harder for us and we certainly couldn’t have wanted for any more.
 Winston was outstanding.
-He ran rings around the opposition’: John Gordon, Partner, Wilson Browne Solicitors
+He ran rings around the opposition’: John Gordon, Instructing Solicitor

 ‘I recently instructed Winston in a complex property damage and boundary case.
 He provided invaluable advice throughout the process; in particular, on preparation of evidence and settlement offers.
 His most important contribution was his advocacy at trial.
 Winston was a highly effective advocate with a good understanding of the law and the complex factual background.
 He was able to use his knowledge deftly in cross-examination, including of an expert witness.
-We were able to achieve a great outcome for the client and an indemnity based costs award’: Toby Walker, Head of Dispute Resolution, Hedges Law
+We were able to achieve a great outcome for the client and an indemnity based costs award’: Toby Walker, Instructing Solicitor

 Further information